VoIP installation checklist

 ---|---|

-Weekly | - Monitor system health: check call quality stats, latency, and dropped call rates. |
+Weekly | - Monitor system health: review call quality metrics such as Mean Opinion Score (MOS), latency, jitter, and dropped calls. - Run test calls to verify audio clarity and consistency. |

-Monthly | - Review user accounts: remove inactive users, update permissions, enforce multi-factor authentication. - Test backups and restore: ensure call data and system settings can be recovered. - Perform security checks: look for suspicious activity and verify firewall/VPN settings. |
+Monthly | - Review user accounts: deactivate inactive users, update roles, and enforce multi-factor authentication. - Test system backups and restoration procedures. - Perform security checks: inspect for unusual activity, confirm firewall and VPN configurations. |

-Quarterly | - Update firmware and software: keep phones, apps, routers, and PBX systems up to date. - Test failover systems: simulate outages to ensure business continuity. - Review feature usage: evaluate current features and identify required changes. |
+Quarterly | - Update firmware and software on phones, apps, routers, and PBX systems. - Test failover and redundancy systems: simulate outages to confirm business continuity. - Analyse feature usage and adjust settings based on team needs. |